pavlesav/FoundationsOfCSS2025/Projects_Guidance/ProjectsGuide.md

 ### 3. Poster presentations

-During poster presentation session, students give **10-minute** presentations about the state of results of their projects.
-Students get questions from lecturers regarding their understanding of the topic and feedback on how to improve the project for the final report (using fdbacker QR codes).
+During poster presentation session, students must give **10-minute** presentations about the state of results of their projects.
+Students will get questions from lecturers regarding their understanding of the topic and feedback on how to improve the project for the final report (using fdbacker QR codes).

 Each poster must contain at least four blocks: